hermangroup/docs/introduction/how-to-buy.rst

   https://www.cryptomonster.co.uk

-  cryptomonster have created an easy to use platform where you can buy DASH and other digital assets within minutes.
+  cryptomonster have created an easy to use platform where you can buy HISTORIA and other digital assets within minutes.
 All you need is a UK bank account and a wallet address. cryptomonster pride themselves on a next-level service and regard themseleves as the leading digital assets platform in the UK.